 Should I quit med school?
 Must I stay in med school?

 What I want most right now is to have something to look forward to.
 Something tangible to hold on to as I weather through doubts and discouragement.
-To be as happy as the me in this picture and to truly feel it in my heart.
+To be happy with where I am and what I am doing and to truly feel it in my heart.

 If I could have that, I think I’ll manage the rest.